Best list · AI Writing Assistants

 Voice and tone preservation

 Grammar correction should not flatten voice.
-We graded each tool on whether suggestions preserved author voice or replaced it with neutral 'Grammarly voice'.
+We graded each tool on whether suggestions preserved author voice or replaced it with neutral prose.

 Cost vs Grammarly Premium